xyh-123/DeepInterAware/README.md

 python transfer.py  --config=configs/HIV.yml --unseen_task transfer
 ```

-- The performances of our method and these baselines on the HIV dataset and  CoV-AbDab dataset are demonstrated in Table 2 in our paper and Supplementary Table 1, respectively.
+- The performances of our method and these baselines on the HIV dataset and  CoV-AbDab dataset are demonstrated in Table 2 in our paper and Table 1 in Supplementary , respectively.

 ### Binding Site Identifcation